 2017 NEAL induction ceremony held at Ikeja, Lagos

 Upon completion of the 3-year ELP, mentors evaluate progress and promote successful ELP graduates to the Centre’s Network of Effective African Leaders (NEAL).
-These effective leaders are supported by CSAAE to run for offices, serve in government, initiate enterprises and shape public policies.
+Under the guidance of CSAAE, these effective leaders run for offices, serve in government, initiate enterprises and shape public policies.
 They bear on each other on good governance, mentor emerging leaders at CSAAE and champion social impact projects in Africa.